-In addition, Pengfei Han - the teaching assistant - will hold regular office hours in his office 415, McNeil Building.
-Pengfei has a strong background in International Economics and is among the best Ph.D. students in Economics at Penn and we are very fortunate to have him as a TA.
-I encourage you to make use of Pengfei's office hours and Discussion sessions.
-In case you cannot make it during his office hours, you can send him an e-mail at pengfeih@sas.upenn.edu in order to set up an appointment.
+In addition, Maria Jose Orraca - the teaching assistant - will hold regular office hours in her office 363, McNeil Building.
+She will also conduct discussion sessions and will be available to answer your questions during that time.
+Maria is one of the best Ph.D. students in Economics at Penn and we are very fortunate to have her as a TA.
+I encourage you to make use of Maria's office hours and discussion sessions.
+You can also send her an e-mail at morra@sas.upenn.edu in order to set up an appointment.

 I have set up a discussion section at Canvas class website.
 I strongly encourage you to post your questions there rather than e-mailing them to me or the teaching assistant.
-Pengfei and I will do our best to monitor that discussion site and to post answers as soon as possible.
-You can post your questions anonymously so there is no reason to be shy.
-As a policy, Pengfei and I will not reply to personal e-mails about the course material.
-Such questions have to be asked through the Discussion section on Canvas.
+Maria and I will do our best to monitor that discussion site and to post answers as soon as possible.
+Unfortunately, Canvas does not allow students to post questions anonymously.
+To overcome this, I will also set up a discussion board for the class on Piazza (you will get an invitation to join it by e-mail).
+On that board you can post your questions anonymously so there is no reason to be shy.
+As a policy, Maria and I will not reply to personal e-mails about the course material.
+Such questions have to be asked through the Discussion section on Canvas or Piazza.